 We consider a two-stage public good provision game: In the first stage, players simultaneously decide if they join a contribution group or not.
 In the second stage, players in the contribution group simultaneously offer contribution schemes in order to influence a third party agent's policy choice (say, the government chooses a level of public good provision).
 We use a communication-based self-enforcing equilibrium concept in a noncooperative two stage game, perfectly coalitionproof Nash equilibrium (Bernheim, Peleg and Whinston, 1987 JET).
 We show that, in public good economy, the outcome set of this equilibrium concept is equivalent to an "intuitive" hybrid solution concept free-riding-proof core, which always exists but does not necessarily achieve global efficiency.
-It is not necessarily true that the formed lobby group is the highest willingness-to-pay players, nor is a consecutive group with respect to their willingnesses-to-pay.
-We also check how the set of equilibrium outcomes would exhibit completely different characteristics when "public good" assumption is dropped.
+It is not necessarily true that the formed lobby group is the highest willingnesse-to-pay players, nor is a consecutive group with respect to their willingnesses-to-pay.